 The Summer Book by Tove Jansson

-A librarian friend recommended this book to Jeanne and it’s on her 2020 summer reading list.
+A librarian friend recommended this book to Jeanne and it’s on her 2020 reading list.
 The story is set on a remote island near Finland and recounts a summer spent between a grandmother and her 6-year-old granddaughter.
 Together they bond over nature and share many adventures as they discuss everything from life and death to God and love.

 The Dutch House by Ann Patchett